VFA-213: 2010s

 On 14 March 2018, a Super Hornet from VFA-213 crashed near Key West killing the pilot and naval flight officer.

 During April and May 2018, the squadrons of CVW-8 conducted joint operations with French Naval Forces out of NAS Oceana.
 Following those operations, the air wing and French aircraft embarked on USS George H. W. Bush, conducting strike missions.

 In September 2018, VFA-213 attended the Naval Weapons Systems Evaluation Program (NWSEP) out of Tyndall Air Force Base, Florida, with a five aircraft detachment.
 During the detachment, VFA-213 employed 19 air-to-air missiles, including nine AIM-7 Sparrows, seven AIM-9M Sidewinders, one AIM-9X Sidewinder, and two AIM-9X Block II Sidewinders.
 Subsequently, the command earned the 2018 Commander, Naval Air Forces Atlantic Grand Slam award for demonstrating the highest capability to maintain and utilize air-to-air missile weapons systems.

+2020s

+In November 2025, VFA-213 within CVW-8 onboard the USS Gerald R Ford were re-tasked from their scheduled deployment in the Mediterranean and sent to the Caribbean to support Operation Southern Spear.
+After completing their support of Southern Spear in early February 2026, VFA-31 and CVW-8 were again deployed across the Atlantic and into the Mediterranean to support potential combat operations against Iran.

+In late Feb 2026, VFA-213 and their F/A-18Fs undertook combat sorties within Operation Epic Fury against Iran.
+Combat sorties off the Ford began from the Eastern Mediterranean and moved to the Red Sea after close to a week of combat.